Maros-git/robofriends/README.md

 Responsive searching bar created in React.
-Using 3rd party API
+Using 3rd party API for images